Nuyorican Women

 • Giannina Braschi: Author of the Nuyorican literary classics such as Yo-Yo Boing! and United States of Banana; her work is foundational to the radical linguistic and philosophical merging of the diaspora.

-Nuyorican women poets such as Giannina Braschi
+Nuyorican women poets and writers include Giannina Braschi and Julia de Burgos

 Giannina Braschi, author of Yo-Yo Boing! and United States of Banana